-235 ABA Journal articles on Natural Disasters.
+235 ABA Journal Natural Disasters articles.

 An Oregon judge has ordered a teen to pay $36.6 million in restitution for tossing fireworks in the Eagle Creek Canyon last September and sparking a wildfire that spread to…